-The annual canvass is a review of the electoral register, which we carry out every year.
-In 2016 the canvass will take place between 1 August and 31 October.
+The annual canvass is a review of the electoral register, which we carry out every year in late summer and early autumn.

 Unless your name appears on the electoral register, you won't be able to vote in an election.

-If you're not on the register, you'll also find it difficult when applying for mortgages, loans, insurance or credit, as credit reference agencies use the register to check addresses of applicants.
+If you're not on the register, you'll also find it difficult when applying for mortgages, loans, insurance or credit.
+This is because credit reference agencies use the register to check addresses of applicants.

 How we conduct the canvass

 Each household will get at least one form of canvass contact asking to confirm who lives at the property.
 Depending on the details we hold, you'll be contacted by: